-How to Make This Recipe for Fresh Strawberry Pie
+How to Make A Strawberry Pie

 - Line the pie dish.
 Carefully line a pie plate with the rolled dough then fold the edges under and pinch the edges of the dough to make a decorative edge.
 Prick the edges and bottom of the pie crust with a fork, about 2 inches apart.